The Sons of Light, the Fallen Angels, and the Nephilims

 Enlightenment

 En-light-enment is associated with the truth and sudden realizations.
-These are often at the root of scientific breakthroughs or profound understanding of oneself or life.
+These are often at the root of scientific breakthroughs or profound and liberating understanding of oneself or life.
 They free us from slavery to the physical world (diseases, poverty, etc.) and the prison of ignorance (falsehoods, taboos, religious dogmas, etc.).
 Epiphanies are realizations or little bits of clarity, truth, or enlightenment.

 In Christianity the Spirit is a messenger of God which enlightens and provides clarity (Acts 1:2; John 14:16; John 15:26; John 16:7) and is one of the three gods of the Trinity.